processone/docs.ejabberd.im/content/admin/installation.md

 the operating system at system boot time.

 To start and stop ejabberd manually, use the desktop shortcuts created by the installer.
-If the machine doesn’t have a graphical system, use the scripts ’start’ and ’stop’ in the ’bin’ directory where ejabberd is installed.
+If the machine doesn't have a graphical system, use the scripts ’start’ and ’stop’ in the ’bin’ directory where ejabberd is installed.